Learning to drive is a rite of passage for teenagers and in the UK you can start having lessons the minute you turn 17.

-With Admiral Learner Driver Insurance you can choose a seven day policy or one, two or three months' instant cover.
-Our three-month option starts at just £1.96 per day and no matter which option you choose, the cover finishes as soon as you pass your test.
+With Admiral Learner Driver Insurance you can choose a seven day policy or 30, 60 or 90 days' instant cover.
+Our 90-day option starts at just £1.71 per day and no matter which option you choose, the cover finishes as soon as you pass your test.

 Finally, you can be added onto mum or dad’s policy as an additional driver but their No Claims Bonus won’t be protected if you need to make a claim.